MTres19/irlock/README.md

 Notices
 -------

-* This program is made for the Arduino Uno.
-The Arduino Nano lacks the neccessary RAM to support this program.
-Other boards may work as well, however it's not guarenteed.
-(I can't test it.)
+* I can only test this on the Arduino Uno R3.
+Other boards should work, but some won't.
+See [https://github.com/MTres19/irlock/wiki/Flash-irlock-to-Arduino](https://github.com/MTres19/irlock/wiki/Flash-irlock-to-Arduino) for a list of boards that probably won't work.

 * Ken Shirriff's IR library must be installed.
 See [https://github.com/z3t0/Arduino-IRremote/releases](https://github.com/z3t0/Arduino-IRremote/releases) for downloads.
 Download `Arduino-IRremote-dev.zip`, then in the  Arduino IDE, go to Sketch > Include Library > Add .ZIP Library, and open the ZIP file.
 If this results in extra `#include` statements being added to the sketch, remove them, as the library is already included.